KyaniteMods/DeeperAndDarker/.github/ISSUE_TEMPLATE/feature_add.md

 What feature do you think would make Deeper and Darker better?
 Provide examples of how to obtain it and its uses.

 **Additional context**:
 Add any other context about the feature here.
+Any concept art?